brianlockerbie/brianlockerbie/README.md

 * 🚀 Express
 * ⚛ React
 * 📱 React Native
+* 🖱 MySQL
+* 💾 NodeJS
 * 🕹 Object-Oriented Programming
-* 🖱 MySQL

 ## Status
-- 🔭 I’m currently working on updating new JavaScript projects.
+- 🔭 I’m currently working on new JavaScript projects.
 - ⌨️ I’m currently learning Advanced CSS and SASS.
 - 🤔 I’m looking for help with networking, meeting people in the dev community, and finding opportunities where I may contribute 👍
 - 📫 How to reach me: brian.lockerbie@gmail.com